I am a journalist, author, speaker, and freedom-loving adventurer.

 In 1996 I left my home town Vienna (and a bad relationship) to move to New York City to pursue my career as a foreign correspondent and columnist with a focus on finance and business (see the pictures above).

 I´ve raised money.
 I´ve lost money.
 I value it for the freedom it offers.
-And I remember well when I attached my own self-worth to the amount of dollars I made each month.
+And I remember well when I attached my own self-worth to the number of dollars I made each month.

 Then came the biggest self-discovery journey I would ever undertake: at age 36 I met my future husband, Joshua, at a marketing seminar in New York City.
 Eight years later I birthed our son.
 Now I've turned myself into an entrepreneur.
 Relationship - parenthood - entrepreneurship ... the holy trifecta of personal growth!